 - Active storm tracking and hurricane watches and warnings - United States’ National Hurricane Center

 Kingston - High Commission of Canada

-For emergency assistance after hours, call the High Commission of Canada in Kingston, Jamaica, and follow the instructions.
-You may also call the Emergency Watch and Response Centre in Ottawa toll-free at 1-800-276-2989.
+For emergency consular assistance, call the High Commission of Canada in Jamaica, in Kingston, and follow the instructions.
+At any time, you may also contact the Emergency Watch and Response Centre in Ottawa.